Atorizil/ASL-SOTTR/README.md

-# Shadow-of-the-Tomb-Raider-Load-Removal
-Load Removal for Shadow of the Tomb Raider
+# Shadow of the Tomb Raider Load Removal

 For LiveSplit